-Dr. Paine, who is medical superintendent of the Manitoba Sanatorium, Ninette, and immediate past president of the Canadian Tuberculosis and Respiratory Disease Association, said that the toughest work in TB control today lies not in the modes of treatvanced bacillary disease and in human behavior.
+Dr. Paine, who is medical superintendent of the Manitoba Sanatorium, Ninette, and immediate past president of the Canadian Tuberculosis and

+Respiratory Disease Association, said that the toughest work in TB control today lies not in the modes of treatment, but rather in the form of advanced bacillary disease and in human behavior.